(Penned in 2014: jump forward to 2020 and it needs some major updating – mostly good stuff!).

 That perception of laziness, and the teachers’ and my parents’ frustration, they were fuelled by my lack of consistency in producing poor exam results – yes, that’s right, my lack of consistency in producing POOR results.
 I remember how I used to, out of the blue, suddenly decide to ‘turn it on’ and I’d score 80%-plus in Latin or Maths and, just as suddenly, I’d take my foot off the pedal and go back to getting 15%.
 Imagine how infuriating that was for my teachers and my parents!

-I remember some of the teachers at my ‘Prep’ school, Ascham House, giving up on me.
+I remember some of the teachers at my ‘Prep’ school giving up on me.
 I remember feeling invisible.
 I think a point came when I could have just got up in the middle of a lesson and walked out and the teachers would have been pleased to see the back of me!

 My being held back a year has more than niggled me since I was probably about 16 years of age.
 I have, since then, had an intense sense of embarrassment and shame.
-I even remember talking to my great pal, Tony Harris (more like a brother) about the forthcoming O Levels in 1982 (replaced since by GCSE exams).
+I even remember talking to a great pal of mine about the forthcoming O Levels in 1982 (replaced since by GCSE exams).
 I talked to him as if I was doing them when I should have been doing them, when he was doing them, in 1982, but, of course, I wasn’t doing them in 1982 (we were at different schools).
 It only became evident when the results came out in August 1982 that I hadn’t done mine.

 WAKE UP CALL: